auchenberg/vscode-browser-preview/README.md

 - Debuggable.
 Launch urls and attach [Debugger for Chrome](https://marketplace.visualstudio.com/items?itemName=msjsdiag.debugger-for-chrome) to the browser view instance, and debug within VS Code.
 - Attach Chrome DevTools via `chrome://inspect`
 - Option to set the default startUrl via `browser-preview.startUrl`
-- Option to set the path to the chrome exectuable via `browser-preview.chromeExecutable`
+- Option to set the path to the chrome executable via `browser-preview.chromeExecutable`
 - Option to set the type of rendering via `browser-preview.format` with the support for `jpeg` (default one) and `png` formats

 ## How to change the default start url / start page?